-These transport IoT use cases may seem like wishful thinking, but these are more than just ideas of what could happen.
+These transport IoT Applications may seem like wishful thinking, but these are more than just ideas of what could happen.
 If you pay attention, you’ll notice these changes are already starting to take place.

 Smart transportation, the result of IoT in vehicles, is already growing at a staggering rate.
 The connected car market grew by 45% between 2018 and 2019 alone, with global shipments expected to pass 76 million units by 2023.
 Car companies are aware of all IoT has to offer, and they’re capitalizing on it right now.